neil-oliver/data-structures/week09/README.md

 ```

 ### getTempData.js
-get all of the infromation being saved to the new database (for testing purposes).
+Get all of the infromation being saved to the new database (for testing purposes).
 #### Modified
 - Added the requirement to use the ENV package
 ```javascript